-The occupancy rate during the second guarter of 2008 increased by 10,8% (to 51,5%) compared to the second quarter of 2007.
-Furthermore, the occupancy rate for June 2008 increased by 10,5% (to 49,7%) compared to June popular near Cape Town, in the Eastern Cape and on Gauteng's old mine dumps.
-Every year an annual sandboarding competition takes place in scenic Betty's Bay.
+popular near Cape Town, in the Eastern Cape and on Gauteng's old mine dumps.
+Every year, an annual sandboarding competition takes place in Betty's Bay, in the Western Cape.

 South Africa is a perfect playground for quadbiking enthusiasts.
 There are over 60 different trails to experience, and a good selection of these also offer quad bikes for hire.